avcoder/unit05-lesson02/slides.md

 transition: slide-left
 ---

+# Tips to Think About When Writing Recursive Functions

+- Use a base case to stop recursion
+- Think about how to break down the problem into smaller subproblems
+- Just before you recurse, perhaps do-some-operation in addition to the result of the recursive call.
+Example, note the `n *` portion of  `return n * factorial(n - 1)`

+---
+transition: slide-left
+---

 # Exercises: Recursion
 Write recursive functions for the following problems.
 Try not to use ChatGPT or Google to find the answers.